catseye/NaNoGenLab/advanced-spoonerizer/README.md

 Future work
 -----------

-Add option to prevent swapping, e.g., "that" and "what".
+Add option to prevent swapping, e.g., "that" and "what", "ever" and "never".